Lucas-Haubert/VarifoldLoss/README.md

 Next step: Focus on the losses.
 I must be able to train the network with MSE or MAE (ie L2 or L1: easy to get from torch.nn), but also with losses based on shape comparisons (ie DILATE or TILDE-Q).
 In a first time, I will then adapt the code to be able to switch easily between L1 and L2, then I focus on DILATE / TILDE-Q.

 NB: My implementation of DTW seems quite naive (very long execution to compute the results of DTW => explore a clever / already implemented solution ; the solution may also be in the dilate or tilde q repo, since they involve DTW).
-Check if this issue is related to the normalizations (for nMSE, nMAE, etc).